jonsnielsen/generic-zoom/README.md

 Work in progress: NOT PRODUCTION READY YET!

 Inspired by [Medium Zoom](https://github.com/francoischalifour/medium-zoom/), but working by transforming the container element.
-Suited for children that adjust automatically depending on the parent element width - such as gatsby-image.
+Implied by the 'generic' part of the name, anything put in the component will be tranformed and scaled.

 ## Installation